 However, like any other organ of our body, eyes are likely to undergo a malfunction due to several factors which is why it is very important to get a regular eye test to protect and pick up early signs of eye conditions before you’re aware of any symptoms.

-Retina disorder is one such eye problem which can lead to total blindness if left untreated.
-Regular eye check-up can help diagnose such a problem.
+Retina disorder is one such eye problem that can lead to total blindness if left untreated.
+Regular eye check-ups can help diagnose such a problem.

 Who should get regular retina checkups?

 Regular retina eye checkup is vital even if have never worn glasses in your life.
 Once you cross 50, your eyes won’t be the same even if you had a twenty-twenty vision all your life.
 The reason behind this is simple, just like your physical health reduces with age, your eye also starts to decline.

 - 40s: Have routine eye exams at least once every year.